-SVG Format: Seeing the Big Picture
+Scalable Vector Graphic (SVG) Format: Seeing the Big Picture

-The scalable vector graphics (SVG) format continues to enjoy steady adoption across the web.
+The scalable vector graphic (SVG) format continues to enjoy steady adoption across the web.
 According to data from W3Techs, SVG now accounts for 25 percent of website images worldwide.
 But it wasn’t always this way.
 In 1998, it became apparent that vector-based graphics had a future on the web, and the W3C received six different file format submissions from technology companies that year.
 Some were mere proposals ready for a complete revamp, while others were proprietary products that W3C wasn’t permitted to modify.
 Instead of forging a format from one of the submissions, however, W3C’s SVG working group decided to start from the ground up — and SVG was born.

 While the file format had lofty ambitions, focusing on common use rather than specific syntax, the original iteration was cumbersome and complex.
 However, SVG has improved year after year after year.
 With increased support came more streamlined functionality and usable features.
 Now, SVG is often the first choice for meeting the evolving demands of scalable, responsive, and accessible web content.